yasiruchamuditha/Cyber_02_PR_Health_Care_Solutions/README.md

 - **Authentications**: Ensuring that only authorized users can access the system.
 - **Authorizations**: Granting permissions to users based on their roles.
 - **Secure Data Storage**: Storing data securely to prevent unauthorized access.
-- **Secure Data Retrieval**: Ensuring that data retrieval processes are secure and protected from breaches.
+- **Secure Data Retrieval**: Ensuring data retrieval processes are secure and protected from breaches.

 ## Features